-Here are a few tips on how to effectively engage your business contacts and customers:
+Here are some useful business communication tips to bolster your communication skills so you can effectively engage your business contacts, prospects and customers:

 1. Personal Preferences